ParisGitCode/paris-portfolio-assessment/02. Movement/README.md

 So at the start of my ode, a few variables were declared.
 I set a canvas of 600 x 400.
+Here I created text and a green circle, which was practice during a lesson.